The Seattle Flute Society Remembers...

 The Seattle Flute Society extends its condolences to Isabel's family: her daughter Stephanie Shapiro, her son-in-law Travis Crone, Travis' son, Mathew Crone, Isabel's grandchildren, Daniel and Sarah Crone, her son Alan Shapiro and daughter-in-law Sandy Shapiro, her partner Bernard Gondos, as well as to her many friends, students and colleagues.

-Megan would like to thank Stephanie Shapiro, Dee Wells, Roberta Goldman, and Germaine Morgan for their help in writing this article.
+This article was written by Megan Lyden.
+The author would like to thank Stephanie Shapiro, Dee Wells, Roberta Goldman, and Germaine Morgan for their help.

-Devin was a member of South Whidbey Chamber Players and an alumni of the San Francisco Conservatory of Music.
+Devin was a member of South Whidbey Chamber Players and an alumnus of the San Francisco Conservatory of Music.
+He was born September 28, 1962, and died March 19, 2008.

 We are proud to have shared his good humor and excellent musicianship during the all too short time he played with the Seattle Flute Society Flute Choir.